Managing school staff

 - Leadership structures in 'outstanding' schools Find guidance from a school leader on how you can organise your staffing structure, and have a look at how some ‘outstanding’ schools have structured their leadership teams.

-- Leadership structures in primary schools Get to grips with the different leadership structures available to you, and see examples of how schools are organising their senior and middle leaders.
+- Leadership structures in primary schools Get to grips with the different leadership structures available, and see examples of how schools, including small schools, are organising their senior and middle leaders.

 - Organising a cost-effective support staff structure Read advice and case studies on achieving better efficiency in how you use support staff, and download our guide to calculating support staff salary costs.